sci-bots/pygtkhelpers/docs/reusablecomponents.rst

 .. literalinclude:: ../examples/manual/d1.py

-I just shows a toplevel Window, with no widgets inside.
+It just shows a toplevel Window, with no widgets inside.
 We are going to leave that like that, and create a component to go inside.
 Remember *reusable components*, there is no point putting UI straight into the Window, although you could do that, and pygtkhelpers won't stop you: